spotdemo4/trevstack/README.md

 - `nix run #bump [major | minor]`: bumps the current version up one.
 Defaults to "patch" (0.0.1 -> 0.0.2)

+- `nix build [#trevstack-(GOOS)-(GOARCH)]`: builds the application.
+Defaults to building for your current platform, but can be built to many by specifying the GOOS and GOARCH values

+- `nix flake check`: runs all validations

-- `buf lint` & `buf generate`: Lints and generates code from protocol buffers
+- `buf lint` & `buf generate`: lints and generates code from protocol buffers

-- `sqlc vet` & `sqlc generate`: Verifies and generates code from SQL files
+- `sqlc vet` & `sqlc generate`: verifies and generates code from SQL files

-- `dbmate new` & `dbmate up`: Creates a new migration file and runs pending migrations
+- `dbmate new` & `dbmate up`: creates a new migration file and runs pending migrations

+### Github Actions

+To use github actions for CI/CD, you'll need to create a fine-grained personal access token for the repository with the permissions:

+- Contents (read and write)
+- Pull requests (read and write)

+and change some settings for the repository:

+- General -> Allow auto-merge: true
+- Rules -> Rulesets -> New ruleset
+  - Branch targeting criteria: Default
+  - Branch rules
+    - Require status checks to pass -> Add checks -> "check"
+- Actions -> General -> Workflow permissions
+  - Read and write permissions: true
+  - Allow GitHub Actions to create and approve pull requests: true
+- Secrets and variables -> Actions -> Repository secrets
+  - PAT: (personal access token)

+### Gitea Actions

+To use gitea actions for CI/CD, you'll need to create an [API token](https://docs.gitea.com/development/api-usage) with the scopes:

+- write:repository
+- write:package

+and change some settings for the repository:

+- Repository -> Delete pull request branch after merge by default: true
+- Branches -> Add New Rule
+  - Protected Branch Name Pattern: main
+  - Enable Status Check: true
+  - Status check patterns: Check / check\*
+- Actions -> Secrets
+  - PAT: (API token)

 ## Components